Exams and Results

 Under no circumstances will results be issued over the phone.

 The Awarding Bodies issue certificates well after the examinations have taken place.
 The school holds a Presentation Evening in September where students are handed a school produced certificate for their records.
-The Awarding Body certificates are then available for collection the following December/January (when certificates are available information will be shown on the school website).
+The Awarding Body certificates are then available for collection the following December/January.

 If you cannot collect your certificates

 For students who cannot collect their own certificates, they can designate someone else to collect them using the certificates collection authority.
 The designated person MUST bring photographic proof of identification for themselves along with them.

 What happens if I do not collect my certificates?

 Please be aware that certificates only need to be retained by the school for 12-months before they are securely destroyed.
 Therefore, it is important that you collect your certificates as soon as possible, by arrangement with the Assessment Office, to ensure that you do not have to pay for expensive replacements.
 Ex-students who believe they may have certificates held by the school should email [email protected] requesting advice on whether their certificates are available, giving the following information:

 - Full Legal Name at the time the examinations were taken